ascholerChemeketa/cs160Reader/_sources/NineAlgorithms/PageRank.rst

     Click **New Page**, then click in the right panel below the button

 * To Add a Link
     Click **New Link**, then click on one page, **hold down the mouse button** and drag to another page before releasing.
 Arrow heads show direction of a link.
 To link from A to B and B to A you need to draw the link in both directions.
-You can only have one link from any page A to any other page B.

 * To Run Simulation
     Click **Page Rank**.
 You will need to rerun th simulation after any changes you make.